Mathematics 233 : Linear Algebra I

 4 – completed question correctly and well-written

-Each entire homework set will then be graded on a 90-80-70-60% (decile) scale.
-Late items will not be accepted.
-Homework will be returned on the following class day along with solutions to the problems.
+Each entire problem set will then be graded on a 90-80-70-60% (decile) scale.
+Late items will not be accepted, as solutions will be posted immediately.
+Homework will be returned on the following class day.
 Please feel free to discuss any homework with me outside of class or during review.

 Quizzes

-There will be short quizzes after the homework has been returned, covering the material in the chapter from the homework.
-For chapters immediately preceding exams, there will be no quiz.
-Quizzes will consist of short pencil-paper computations taken directly from your textbook (perhaps only part of a question, or a modified maple question), and will have limited opportunity for partial credit.
+There will be short quizzes after problem sets have been returned, covering the material from the problem set.
+For problem sets immediately preceding exams, there will be no quiz.
+Quizzes will consist of short pencil-paper computations, and will have limited opportunity for partial credit.
 Because quizzes will consist of routine questions, they will be graded on a decile scale.
 There will be no makeup quizzes.

 Exams

 There will be two exams during the semester and a final exam during finals week.
 If you must miss an exam, it is necessary that you contact me before the exam begins.
-Exam questions will be taken directly from your textbook (perhaps only part of a question, or a modified maple question).
-The final exam will be half an exam focused on the final three chapters, and half a cumulative exam.
+The final exam will be half an exam focused on the final third of the course, and half a cumulative exam.
 Exams will be graded on a scale approximately (to be precisely determined by the content of each individual exam) given by

 100 – 80% A